About Futagoyama Stable (二子山部屋)

 Highest rank: Makushita 32 · Knee concerns have slowed progress.

 Highest rank: Makushita 40.
-Comeback from injury layoff in full swing.

 Longest-serving member · Inner disciple of stable master